First confirmed US case of Omicron coronavirus variant detected in California - KESQ

 Asked by CNN whether that person had a booster shot, Fauci said, “To my knowledge, no.”

-The California and San Francisco Departments of Public Health and the US Centers for Disease Control and Prevention confirmed that the case was caused by the Omicron variant through genomic sequencing conducted at the University of California at San Francisco, and confirmed with the CDC, Fauci said.
+The California and San Francisco public health departments confirmed the case was caused by the Omicron variant through genomic sequencing conducted at the University of California at San Francisco, and the sequence was confirmed by the US Centers for Disease Control and Prevention.

+Color Health said in a statement it returned the positive test result through an San Francisco Covid-19 testing program, and Omicron was identified in under 30 hours “from the time of collection to strain confirmation.”

 The World Health Organization designates Omicron a “variant of concern.”
 In a technical brief released this week, WHO noted that the variant poses a “very high” global risk.
 The variant was first identified by scientists in South Africa, and has since been detected in several countries.